 Dear Friends of Newborn Hope,

-We launched the Preemie Family Assistance Fund in June 2020 to help families needing financial assistance who are in the NICU, and to support them through their transition home.
-Assisting with emergency living expenses, transportation costs, and medical equipment and therapies, Newborn Hope has extended support to underserved communities, military families and those experiencing hardship due to COVID-19.
+Our mission and work remains relevant as we offer programs that help families directly while they are in the NICU and transitioning home.
+We launched the Preemie Family Assistance Fund in June 2020 to support families with emergency living expenses, transportation costs, and medical equipment and therapies.
+Since 2020, Newborn Hope has served more than 100 families, providing more than $75,000 in services and equipment.
 Together we are making a real difference, and we can’t thank you enough for your support.

-Also new in 2021, Newborn Hope is acquiring the NICU Consortium Partnership of Special Kids Special Care, an invaluable education program for our preemie community.
-With a diverse interdisciplinary membership of medical and health professionals, families who have experienced the NICU, and community leaders, the NICU Consortium hosts quarterly conferences to share information critical to our community.
+Newborn Hope has partnered with the NICU Consortium Partnership, an invaluable education program for our preemie community.
+With a diverse interdisciplinary membership of medical and health professionals, families who have experienced the NICU, and community leaders, the NICU Consortium hosts quarterly webinars to share information critical to our community.
 Content often focuses on care and feeding issues for premature newborns, respite care following a NICU hospitalization, and telehealth.
 These consortium opportunities are available to our entire community- join us sometime!

 We cannot forget how critical our fight for support is.
 An average of 158 babies are born preterm in Colorado each week, and prematurity is still the leading cause of death and lifelong disabilities in newborns in our state.
 Because of you, we continue to be able to care for the babies and families behind these statistics.